 Carbonic Maceration Red Wine, Red Fruit Flavors - Example: Beaujolais Nouveau (Gamay), France.

-Try our black-eyed peas, the green lentil, and edamame versions of hummus!
+Try our black-eyed peas hummus, the green lentil hummus, and edamame hummus recipe versions of hummus!

 🎥 Video